KevinMarquette/kevinmarquette.github.io/_posts/2018-01-12-Powershell-switch-statement.md

 # Parameters

-A unique feature of the PowerShell `switch` is that it has a number of switch parameters that change how it performs.
+A unique feature of the PowerShell `switch` is that it has a number of [switch parameters](http://www.powershellmagazine.com/2013/12/20/using-powershell-switch-vs-boolean-parameters-in-sma-runbooks/) that change how it performs.

-## CaseSensitive
+## -CaseSensitive

 The matches are not case sensitive by default.
 If you need to be case sensitive then you can use `-CaseSensitive`.
 This can be used in combination with the other switch parameters.

-## Wildcard
+## -Wildcard

 We can enable wildcard support with the `-wildcard` switch.
 This uses the same wildcard logic as the `-like` operator to do each match.